-Why Getting People to Trust Your Brand is Crucial to Your Bottom Line
+Why Brand Trust is Crucial to Your Bottom Line

 Do your customers trust your brand?
 The answer could make a big difference for your company.
 In fact, according to the 2020 Edelman Trust Barometer Special Report, trust is now the make or break difference for brands.

 Trust is not only essential in both winning customers and keeping them, it also has a direct connection to your company’s financial success.
 A study by Accenture of more than 7,000 companies found that trust is as important as growth and profitability in the financial health of a company, and that a loss of trust can lead to a significant reduction in revenue.

 To develop trust, a company must be honest, reliable, meet customer expectations, and fulfill the promises it makes.
 A company that develops a strong trust relationship with its stakeholders—not just customers but also employees, suppliers, and investors—will enjoy improved customer loyalty, higher levels of repurchase, more referrals, and a better reputation.

 Follow these tips to create trust for your brand: